-Circle the appropriate category(ies).
-Comments are required.

-- 1. Unmet professional responsibility: - a.
-The student needs continual reminders in the fulfillment of administrative responsibilities, such as: immunization requirements, billing or financial aid deadlines, USMLE deadlines, registration tasks, FIT testing, annual corporate training and compliance duties, etc. - b.
-The student cannot be relied upon to complete assigned tasks by the given deadline. - c.
-The student communicates in a manner that is arrogant, abusive, or otherwise unprofessional. - d.
-The student has demonstrated a pattern of tardiness for an appointment or event without advance notification. - e.
-The student does not work cooperatively with administrative staff. - f.
-The student is disruptive in various settings.
+Studen nt Name Administrator's Signature Date of incident(s) & location Date Other staff present and pe and a s or has not sufficiently demonstrated professional of professionalism inherent in being a physician are required.
+1. Unmet professional responsibility: a. b. c. such as: immunization requirements, billing or financial aid deadlines, USMLE deadlines, registration tasks, FIT testing, annual corporate training and compliance duties, etc. b.
+The student cannot be relied upon to complete assigned tasks by the given deadline. d. d.
+The student has demonstrated a pattern of tardiness for an appointment or event without advance notification. e.
+1 f.
+The student is disruptive in various settings S.